HumanCompatibleAI/overcooked_ai/README.md

 conda activate overcooked_ai
 ```

-To complete the installation, run the following commands:
+To complete the installation after cloning the repo, run the following commands:

 ```
 cd overcooked_ai